pg2455/AudioAge/README.md

 - All of the patients in the study belonged to the same geographical area.
 Therefore, the models are less likely to generalize to patients from different demography.
 - Manual feature engineering is not always feasible as there are chances of leaving out some crucial features or interactions thereof.

-This project aims at applying transfer learning to make an end-to-end deep learning classifier for Alzheimer's.
+This project aims at applying ** transfer learning to make an end-to-end deep learning classifier for Alzheimer's**.
 Unfortunately, the data is not open sourced, so one can't run some of these experiments at their end, but we aim to display results and discuss some shortcomings that we faced.

+## Age Classifier
 We use Resnet [2] architecture on audio data from [CommonVoice](https://voice.mozilla.org/en) to classify age.
 We found the best performance (about 85% weighted accuracy) of the model when the audio samples were transformed into their MFCC format.
 Further details on training method can be found in `train.py`.